How to Make Your Own Sourdough Starter From Scratch

 It is a tradition among sourdough bakers to name their starter culture.
 Don’t break tradition now!
 It is said to bring bad baking luck.
 We don’t need any of that!
 Our gal is named Apple.
 I know, suuuuper creative, right?
 See our top 60 Punny Sourdough Starter Names for more clever ideas.

 So… What do I do with it now?

 Well, you bake with it!
 Check out our go-to, simple, no-knead sourdough bread recipe and instructions.
+I highly suggest these sourdough focaccia, cornbread, and pizza crust recipes too.
 Enjoy!

 But hold up!
 Before you run off to make a loaf of bread, I highly suggest you continue on to read this article all about ongoing sourdough starter care.
 It covers: